JerushaJosine/DataAnalysisProject-HR_Analysis/README.md

 3. Power BI Visualization:
     1. Open Power BI Desktop and import data from Excel and transform the data.
-    2. Create a data visualizations Table for Employee's name, Presence %, WFH %, SL % .
+    2. Create a data visualizations table for Employee's name, Presence %, WFH %, SL % .
     3. Create a matrix filter to see all the Employee's names and Attendence Key for everyday for April, May and June of 2022.
     4. Add a slice at top-right to select ech month or complete data.
     5. Add a liner graph and table to Presece% by date and use the filters to Date (on or before June 2022) and Value   (is not WO) and at last add the trend                  line to understand the attendence trend.